CO-CHAIR, LITIGATION DEPARTMENT

-Dan currently serves on the boards of directors of the American Red Cross for Eastern Pennsylvania (past-chairman), SeniorLAW Center, and Hopeworks Camden, as well as the corporate councils of the National Constitution Center and the Children’s Hospital of Philadelphia (“CHOP”).
+Dan currently serves on the boards of directors of the American Red Cross for Eastern Pennsylvania (Chairman Emeritus), SeniorLAW Center, and Hopeworks Camden, as well as the corporate councils of the National Constitution Center and the Children’s Hospital of Philadelphia (“CHOP”).

 Dan was an Edward F. Hennessey Distinguished Scholar at Boston University School of Law, and president of his class at Colgate University, where he serves as Class Reunion Chair.

 Dan handles a number of pro bono cases each year on behalf of indigent clients.
 He was recognized by Blank Rome with its Pro Bono Hero award, and has been named to the First Judicial District of Pennsylvania’s Pro Bono Roll of Honor every year for the past eleven years.

-The Court of Common Pleas of Philadelphia County awarded Dan the First Judicial District’s Distinguished Pro Bono Award in 2015, for his representation of a World War II veteran who was defrauded by a con man and rendered homeless.
+The Court of Common Pleas of Philadelphia County awarded Dan the First Judicial District’s Distinguished Pro Bono Award for his representation of a World War II veteran who was defrauded by a con man and rendered homeless.